Blog Layout

 Allison Jornlin • December 21, 2021

-The first attempts to connect the east and west sides of the island by missionaries were foiled on either side by lava flows, what some consider decisive blows from the volcano goddess Pele.
+The first attempts by missionaries to connect the east and west sides of the island were foiled on either side by lava flows, which some consider decisive blows from the volcano goddess Pele.
 Saddle Road was finally built in 1942 by the U.S. Military.
 Just a dusty, single-lane track created by connecting ranch trails, it was later widened and paved to accommodate civilian traffic.
-Back in the day, it was not well-lit and included many steep inclines and drops, blindspots, and hairpin turns.
-Add to that the spooky legends of paranormal presences inhabiting the wilderness it crosses and you have the makings of quite an adventure.
-While some may dismiss the chicken skin tales of the Old Saddle Road without exploring for themselves on their own haunted roadtrip, consider these witness reports when planning yours.
-The following accounts come from people of all walks of life, who experienced terrifying, unexplained events like sightings of ghost lights and other strange occurrences, yet were brave enough to come forward publicly and tell their stories.
+Back in the day, it was not well-lit and included many steep inclines and drops, blind spots, and hairpin turns.
+Add to that the spooky legends of paranormal presences inhabiting the wilderness it crosses, and you have the makings of quite an adventure.
+While some may dismiss the chicken skin tales of the Old Saddle Road without exploring for themselves on their own haunted road trip, consider these witness reports when planning yours.
+The following accounts come from people of all walks of life who experienced terrifying, unexplained events like sightings of ghost lights and other strange occurrences yet were brave enough to come forward publicly and tell their stories.

 A group of men wearing lei are standing on the side of a road